gr8Stuff/find-political-donors/README.md

    The HashMapList class is useful to hold contributions broken down by recipients and further organized by zip codes.
    The HashMapList class is also used to classify recipient-wise contributions grouped by transaction date.

- ### Performance optimizations :
+ ### Performance optimizations

  The HashMapList class supports two modes, sorted and unsorted.

-    The sorted option is used for mapByZip class to compute the median contribution raised from the Zip Code corresponding to the contribution being processed for the recipient.
+ The sorted option is used for mapByZip class to compute the running median contributions raised from each of the Zip Codes corresponding to the contributions received for a recipient.
  Under this option, the contributions are always stored in sorted fashion to enable computing the median contributions as each contribution is received.
  For this purpose, the contributions for a zip code are stored in a dynamic array list and it is relatively easy to add/reorder contributions.
  The mapByDates class does not require sorting as this is used to print a summary after processing all the records.
  In this case, the HashMapList uses an array of doubles to store the contributions corresponding to a given transaction date.
  The amount corresponding to  each record is appended in the order processed.
  After all records are read in,the java Arrays.sort() method is called on the array before the median is computed.
  The array can hold upto 40 contributions for the same date, but if this size is exceeded,  the array is incremented in chunks of 40 elements.

+ #### Big O considerations
  The array-based read/write is an O(1) operation and superior to ArrayList, both in terms of performance as well as size.
-The sort is run just once on the HashMap object corresponding to mapByDates as compared to the mapByZip for which a sort has to be run for each incoming contribution.
+ The sort is run just once on the HashMap object of mapByDates as compared to the mapByZip in which the contributions have to always be stored in sorted manner so the median can be computed for incoming contributions.

 ## Input file